fgauna12/fgauna12.github.io/_posts/2018-2-1-CICDAzureFunctions.markdown

 **This is a is a big no-no for DevOps**.

-## The Solution: pre-compiled functions using VSTS :cow:
+## The Solution: pre-compiled functions using VSTS

 ## 1. Setting up the Project